Householding · ·

 our first baby jumping from her cot to his lap the entire flight from HKG to FRA.

 Me, eight months pregnant with baby 2, pressed into my seat, my bladder always full, too tired to get up to stand, to wait in line.
-Michelle, our OB, signed off on my flight.
+Michelle signed off on my flight.
 The shopkeepers in Sai Kung called me “always pregnant wife”, 永遠懷孕嘅老婆.

 During those two years I was only not pregnant for four months.